A human community uses rules that aim to facilitate its members' activity.

 and a massless particle are inherently different physical objects.

-A mathematically real quantum function cannot describe a massive
+A mathematically real quantum function cannot describe an elementary massive

 particle.
 For reading a paper that proves this claim,